 Pumpkin Mug Cake

 • For a vegan pumpkin mug cake, replace the egg with either an egg replacement like Bob’s egg replacer or just eggs.

-pumpkin spice mug cake
+pumpkin mug cake with whipped cream on top.

-pumpkin mug cake
+pumpkin mug cake recipe.

+Pumpkin Mug Cake